VolkanSah/Simple-Keyword-Rank-Scrapper/README.md

 ## License

 This project is licensed by Volkan Kücükbudak.
+[Become a sponsor](https://github.com/sponsors/VolkanSah)

 ## Disclaimer